Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

-Soon after his arrival, Vincent, fils married Cécile, daughter of Acadian Étienne Hébert, at New Orleans; she also had crossed on L'Amitié.
-Vincent and Cécile followed the majority of the passengers from their ship to upper Bayou Lafourche, where Spanish officials counted them in 1788 and 1791.
+Vincent, fils, son of Vincent Neveu and Marie Benard, born probably in France in c1765 and perhaps a descendant of Laurent Neveu and Jeanne Robin of Île St.-Jean, may have been the only member of this family to emigrate to Louisiana.
+He crossed on L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in November 1785.
+Soon after his arrival, Vincent, fils married Marie-Cécile-Rose, called Cécile, daughter of Acadians Étienne Hébert and his first wife Marie Lavergne, at New Orleans; she also had crossed on L'Amitié.
+Vincent and Cécile followed most of their fellow passengers to upper Bayou Lafourche, where Spanish officials counted them in the Valenzuel District in 1788 and 1791.
 In both censuses, the couple had no children.
 According to Ascension area church records, no Neveu children were born between 1791, when Cécile Hébert was still in her early 20s, and 1819, when she would have been in her early 50s, so Vincent and Cécile may have been that rare Acadian couple who had no children.

 NON-ACADIAN FAMILIES in LOUISIANA